perseusrealdeal/PerseusDarkMode/README.md

     ],
 ```

-- As a Xcode project dependency:
+- As an Xcode project dependency:

-`Select Project in the Navigator -> Choose Package Dependencies -> Tap Add Package Dependency`
+`Project in the Navigator > Package Dependencies > Add Package Dependency`

 It is strongly recommended using "Exect" with the Version field.